wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/5-expressions.md

 Complex expressions are when you combine more than one function to get your desired result.
 In the Math functions and Date Time functions sections, you have already seen examples of this.
-You saw how in order to add 3 numbers, you need to combine two add functions like:
+You saw how in order to add three numbers, you need to combine two add functions like:

 `add(add(12,13),15)`